ssharker21/eznhd/index.md

 ## Welcome to NHD Help

-Click the search engine in the top right hand corner to search for primary sources.
+Click the search engine to search for primary sources.